 In early 2022 a 3D IP survey was completed over the central part of the claim area.
-This work outlined 5 high priority anomalies only one of which has been drill tested (the old Oakes shaft area).
-A new work permit application is in place for several claims covering two of these anomalies and approval is expected prior to year-end 2022.
+This work outlined 5 high priority anomalies, only one of which has been drill tested (the old Oakes shaft area).
+A new work permit application was made for several claims covering two of these anomalies and approval was been received late in 2022.